‘Teen Mom 2’ Star Leah Messer Faces Pregnancy Rumors As Shocking Photo Surfaces On Twitter

 According to a new report, the longtime reality star was recently seen proclaiming her alleged pregnancy by posing with a positive pregnancy test on social media and including the hashtag “Mom of Four.”
 However, as OK!
 Magazine explained to readers on August 21, the photo may not be as it seems.

-After a mysterious post surfaced online which included the shocking photo, the magazine set the record straight, revealing that despite the seemingly telling image, the positive pregnancy test and baby-related caption were photographed into the image.
+After a mysterious post surfaced online which included the shocking photo, the magazine set the record straight, revealing that despite the seemingly telling image, the positive pregnancy test and baby-related caption were Photoshopped into the image.

 Leah Messer also set the record straight on her Twitter page, telling fans she is definitely not pregnant, and sharing a re-tweet that proved the image had been photoshopped.
-In her re-tweet, which was initially posted by an account titled “Dangerous Woman,” two identical images of Leah Messer were seen but in the first post, the reality star was seen holding a lip sense applicator — not a pregnancy test as the photoshopped image displayed.
+In her re-tweet, which was initially posted by an account titled “Dangerous Woman,” two identical images of Leah Messer were seen but in the first post, the reality star was seen holding a lipsense applicator — not a pregnancy test as the Photoshopped image displayed.

 Leah Messer is already a mother of three.
-As fans will recall, the Teen Mom 2 star shares seven-year-old twins Ali and Aleeah with her first husband, Corey Simms, and four-year-old daughter Adalynn with her second husband, Jeremy Calvert.
+As fans will recall, the Teen Mom 2 star shares 7-year-old twins Ali and Aleeah with her first husband, Corey Simms, and 4-year-old daughter Adalynn with her second husband, Jeremy Calvert.

 Leah Messer has been single for the past several months but that hasn’t stopped the rumor mill from linking her to a number of men.
 In fact, just months ago, Messer was linked to Calvert after the exes were seen enjoying one another’s company at a bar in Charleston, West Virginia.